negbook/nb-money/README.md

 ## commands
 ```
-/give cashAmount serverid (if serverid is empty will get closest player as possible)
+/givecash cashAmount serverid (if serverid is empty will get closest player as possible)
-/pay bankAmount serverid (if serverid is empty will get closest player as possible)
+/paybank bankAmount serverid (if serverid is empty will get closest player as possible)
+/rconpaybank bankAmount serverid (rcon adding a player bank)
 ```